 COOLAdvantage explored the feasibility of providing support for more attractive financing at the upstream level (e.g. manufacturers, distributors, and contractors) with incentives for efficient cooling equipment formerly eligible for incentives at the 2010 qualifying tiers 1 and 2 (ENERGY STAR qualified).
-This pilot will not be continued in 2013.
+A proposal will be developed with a goal of introducing a financing component to the HVAC program during the second half of the FY2014 program year.